Windows 11 Minimum System Requirements: The Good and The Bad

 Problem no 1: the TPM 2.0 Chip

 This seems like the biggest problem, but it’s actually not if you have a fairly recent computer.
-The presence of a TPM chip was a requirements since Windows 10, but was never enforced by Microsoft.
+The presence of a TPM chip was a requirement since Windows 10 but was never enforced by Microsoft.
 It looks like it’s about to change.

 Fortunately, most recent computers have a TPM chip.
 Unfortunately, it’s usually not enabled by default and you need to fiddle with your motherboard’s firmware settings.
 This will be a real problem for many users I bet.
 That’s why I’ve made a guide on how to enable TPM for Windows 11.